Wedding industry software development

 Wedding marketplace running on generic classifieds software with no availability calendar or booking workflow

-Generic classifieds platforms list vendors but cannot take action on behalf of couples.
-No availability calendar means couples cannot see whether a vendor is free on their date.
+Generic classifieds platforms list vendors but can't act on behalf of couples.
+No availability calendar means couples can't see whether a vendor is free on their date.
 No booking workflow means every inquiry exits the platform into email.
-No verified review system means reviews cannot be tied to confirmed bookings.
-These gaps are the difference between a directory and a marketplace, and they determine whether the platform retains enough value to charge a meaningful fee per booking or listing.
+No verified review system means reviews can't be tied to confirmed bookings.
+These gaps are the difference between a directory and a marketplace.
+They determine whether the platform retains enough value to charge a meaningful fee per booking or listing.

 2. 02